CarmeloMaitaO/devshells/README.md

 # devshells
-Nix flakes templates for development environments in various languages
+Nix flakes templates for development environments in the languages I use